OpenST/ost-wallet-sdk-android/documentation/OstWalletUI.md

 ### OstWalletUIListener

-This is a markup interface.
-It is not expected to be used.
+This is a markup interface and does not define any methods.
+The the interfaces defined below are extended from this interface.

-### RequestAcknowledgedListener
+### Request Acknowledged Listener
-Use this listener to get request acknowlege updates of UI workflow.
+Implement `RequestAcknowledgedListener` interface to get request acknowlege updates of UI workflow.

 ```java
    /**